dobrakmato/brainfuck-interpreter/README.md

 ## Optimizations

-### Caching jumps in jump table
+### Caching jumps to jump table

-Brainfuck program use jumps very often, so chaching them seems to be good direction in optimizing the interpreter.
+Brainfuck program use jumps very often, so caching them seems to be good direction in optimizing the interpreter.

-By using a cache for remembering addresses of jumps we can easily improve the interpreter performance about two times (depending on the running application).
+By using a cache for remembering the addresses of jumps we can easily improve the interpreter performance to about two times faster (depending on the running application).

-The jump cache is realized by using an optimized hash map.
-Usage of this jump table can be enabled by defining `#define JUMP_TABLE`.
+The jump cache is accomplished by using an hash map.
+Usage of this jump table can be enabled by defining c macro `#define JUMP_TABLE`.
 The code for using jump table is then added to interpreter source code.

 After the script execution finishes some statistics are printed to console.
+These number can help us to get better understanding what is happening in our program.
 We can measure the performance without jump table and with.

 ```